Juanpe/SkeletonView/README.md

 ![](Assets/multilines2.png)

 When using elements with text, ```SkeletonView``` draws lines to simulate text.
-Besides, you can decide how many lines you want.
-If  ```numberOfLines``` is set to zero, it will calculate how many lines needed to populate the whole skeleton and it will be drawn.
-Instead, if you set it to one, two or any number greater than zero, it will only draw this number of lines.

 You can set some properties for multilines elements.